JCJunxing/My_random_draft/README.md

-This is my own use notebooks, some are modified from online resources.
+These are my own-use notebooks, some are modified from online resources.
 Use at your own risk!